-- ✓ Pain Management Please refer to the Pain Management section, then contact our office if pain is not well managed. - ✓ Wound Management Please refer to wound management section. - ✓ Diet Resume normal diet the day of surgery - ✓ Preventing Blood Clots Do the home exercises, take aspirin or other anticoagulant as instructed. - √ Physical Therapy Start when instructed based on discharge instructions
+Pain Management Please refer to the Pain Management section, then contact our office if pain is not well managed.
+Wound Management Please refer to wound management section.
+Diet Resume normal diet the day of surgery Preventing Blood Clots Do the home exercises, take aspirin or lovenox as instructed.
+Exercises Please start home based program as soon as possible (same day of surgery) Physical Therapy Start on day 1 postoperative, unless instructed otherwise.